 For most of us, at some point in our lives, we will have experienced insecurity for one reason or another.

-Self-doubt and insecurity is a powerful emotion, and if you aren’t careful, it can eat away at you, envelop you, and make life pretty darned miserable.
+Self-doubt and insecurity is a powerful emotion, and if you aren’t careful, they can eat away at you, envelop you, and make life pretty darned miserable.

 The good news is that dealing with insecurity can be done, and as daunting as it may seem, it is not as difficult as some people would have you believe.